osteele/vscode-p5server/docs/manual-testing.md

 ### 3. Sketch Creation

+**Important**: First click on "P5.JS SKETCH EXPLORER" in the Activity Bar or Side Bar to ensure you're in the P5.js Sketch Explorer view, not the regular File Explorer.

 **Test**: Create JavaScript-only sketch
+- [ ] Click on the P5.JS SKETCH EXPLORER view to activate it
+- [ ] Navigate to the `basic-sketches` folder in the tree
+- [ ] Click the "+" icon in the P5.JS SKETCH EXPLORER title bar (top of the view)
-- [ ] Right-click in sketch explorer → "Create Sketch (JavaScript)"
+- [ ] Or use Command Palette: "P5 Server: Create Sketch (JavaScript)"
-- [ ] Enter name: `test-script`
+- [ ] Enter name: `my-new-sketch`
-- [ ] Verify `test-script.js` is created with basic p5.js template
+- [ ] Verify `my-new-sketch.js` is created with basic p5.js template
 - [ ] Check file opens in editor automatically
+- [ ] Should contain setup() and draw() functions

 **Test**: Create HTML + JavaScript sketch
+- [ ] In the P5.JS SKETCH EXPLORER view
+- [ ] Navigate to `html-sketches` folder
-- [ ] Right-click in sketch explorer → "Create Sketch (HTML + JavaScript)"
+- [ ] Click the ellipsis (...) in the title bar and select "Create Sketch (HTML + JavaScript)"
+- [ ] Or use Command Palette: "P5 Server: Create Sketch (HTML + JavaScript)"
-- [ ] Enter name: `test-html`
+- [ ] Enter name: `my-html-sketch`
-- [ ] Verify `test-html.html` and corresponding `.js` file are created
+- [ ] Verify `my-html-sketch.html` and corresponding `.js` file are created
 - [ ] Check HTML file includes proper script tag reference
+- [ ] Compare with existing `bouncing-ball.html` for reference

 **Test**: Create sketch folder
+- [ ] In the P5.JS SKETCH EXPLORER view
+- [ ] Navigate to `folder-sketches` folder
-- [ ] Right-click in sketch explorer → "Create Sketch (Single-Sketch Folder)"
+- [ ] Click the ellipsis (...) in the title bar and select "Create Sketch (Single-Sketch Folder)"
+- [ ] Or use Command Palette: "P5 Server: Create Sketch (Single-Sketch Folder)"
-- [ ] Enter name: `test-folder`
+- [ ] Enter name: `my-folder-sketch`
 - [ ] Verify folder is created with `index.html` and `sketch.js`
-- [ ] Check proper folder structure
+- [ ] Check structure matches `game-project` folder

 ### 4. Sketch Running

 **Test**: Run sketch in integrated browser
-- [ ] Create or open a simple p5.js sketch
+- [ ] Open `test-workspaces/basic-sketches/simple-circle.js`
-- [ ] Set browser preference to "integrated" in settings
+- [ ] Set browser preference to "integrated" in settings (Cmd/Ctrl+, then search for "p5-server.browser")
+- [ ] Use one of these methods to run:
+  - Command Palette (Cmd/Ctrl+Shift+P): "P5 Server: Run Sketch"
+  - Right-click the file in P5.JS SKETCH EXPLORER → "Run sketch"
-- [ ] Click run button in editor title or use "Run P5 Sketch" command
+  - Play button in editor title (if visible - may be overridden by other extensions)
-- [ ] Verify sketch opens in integrated browser pane
+- [ ] Verify sketch opens in integrated browser pane on the right
+- [ ] Check that a red circle moves across the screen
-- [ ] Check sketch renders correctly
+- [ ] Console should show "Simple circle sketch started"

+**Note**: If the play button runs Node.js instead of opening the sketch, it's being handled by another extension (like Code Runner).
+Use the P5 Server commands instead.

 **Test**: Run sketch in external browser
+- [ ] Open `test-workspaces/basic-sketches/interactive-sketch.js`
-- [ ] Set browser preference to "Chrome" (or available browser)
+- [ ] Set browser preference to "Chrome" (or your available browser) in settings
-- [ ] Run the same sketch
+- [ ] Use one of these methods to run:
+  - Command Palette: "P5 Server: Run Sketch" (will use your browser preference)
+  - Command Palette: "P5 Server: Run Sketch in Browser" (forces external browser)
+  - Right-click in P5.JS SKETCH EXPLORER → "Run in external browser"
-- [ ] Verify sketch opens in external browser
+- [ ] Verify sketch opens in Chrome (or your chosen browser)
+- [ ] Move your mouse - circles should follow the cursor
-- [ ] Test with different browser options
+- [ ] Click to see console messages with coordinates

 **Test**: Live reload
-- [ ] With sketch running, modify the sketch code
+- [ ] Keep `simple-circle.js` running
+- [ ] Change `fill(255, 0, 0)` to `fill(0, 255, 0)` (red to green)
-- [ ] Save the file
+- [ ] Save the file (Cmd/Ctrl+S)
-- [ ] Verify sketch automatically reloads in browser
+- [ ] Verify sketch automatically reloads
-- [ ] Check changes are reflected
+- [ ] Circle should now be green

 ### 5. Sketch Explorer

 **Test**: Tree view functionality
+- [ ] Open `test-workspaces/nested-projects` folder
-- [ ] Verify sketches appear in the P5.js Sketch Explorer
+- [ ] Verify P5.js Sketch Explorer shows:
+  - `project-a/main-sketch.js`
+  - `project-b/sketches/sketch1.js`
+  - `project-b/experiments/test.js`
-- [ ] Check folder structure is correctly displayed
+- [ ] Check folder structure is correctly displayed with indentation
-- [ ] Verify sketch files show appropriate icons
+- [ ] Verify sketch files show p5 icons
-- [ ] Test collapsing/expanding folders
+- [ ] Test collapsing/expanding `project-b` folder

 **Test**: Context menu operations
+- [ ] Right-click on `basic-sketches/particle-system.js`:
-- [ ] Right-click on sketch → "Run sketch"
+  - [ ] "Run sketch" - runs with default browser setting
-- [ ] Right-click on sketch → "Run in integrated browser"
+  - [ ] "Run in integrated browser" - forces integrated view
-- [ ] Right-click on sketch → "Run in external browser"
+  - [ ] "Run in external browser" - forces external browser
-- [ ] Right-click on sketch → "Open in editor"
+  - [ ] "Open in editor" - opens file for editing
-- [ ] Right-click on sketch → "Rename"
+  - [ ] "Rename" - test renaming to `particles-renamed.js`
-- [ ] Right-click on sketch → "Duplicate"
+  - [ ] "Duplicate" - creates `particle-system copy.js`
-- [ ] Right-click on sketch → "Delete"
+  - [ ] "Delete" - shows confirmation, then deletes (test on duplicate)

 ### 6. Sketch Conversion

 **Test**: Convert between formats
-- [ ] Create a JavaScript-only sketch
+- [ ] Open `test-workspaces/basic-sketches` folder
-- [ ] Right-click → "Convert to HTML + JavaScript"
+- [ ] Right-click on `simple-circle.js` → "Convert to HTML + JavaScript"
-- [ ] Verify HTML file is created with proper structure
+- [ ] Verify `simple-circle.html` is created alongside the JS file
+- [ ] Check HTML contains proper p5.js CDN links and script reference
+- [ ] Open `test-workspaces/html-sketches` folder
+- [ ] Right-click on `bouncing-ball.html` → "Convert to Script-Only"
-- [ ] Test conversion from HTML back to script-only
+- [ ] Verify it creates a standalone JS file without the HTML

 ### 7. Console Integration

 **Test**: Console output (with integrated browser)
-- [ ] Create sketch with `console.log("Hello World")`
+- [ ] Open `test-workspaces/error-examples/console-spam.js`
 - [ ] Run in integrated browser
 - [ ] Verify "P5 Sketch" output panel opens automatically
-- [ ] Check console message appears in output
-- [ ] Test with different log levels (info, warn, error)
+- [ ] Check console messages appear with different levels:
+  - Regular logs (every 5 frames)
+  - Info messages (📊 icon)
+  - Warnings (⚠️ icon)
+  - Errors (❌ icon)
+- [ ] Click in the sketch - verify burst messages appear

 **Test**: Error handling
+- [ ] Open `test-workspaces/error-examples/syntax-error.js`
-- [ ] Create sketch with syntax error: `let x = )`
+- [ ] Note the syntax error on line 7 (missing closing parenthesis)
-- [ ] Run sketch
+- [ ] Try to run sketch
 - [ ] Verify error appears in P5 Sketch output panel
-- [ ] Check error shows in editor as CodeLens
+- [ ] Check error location is highlighted in the editor
+- [ ] Open `test-workspaces/error-examples/runtime-error.js`
+- [ ] Run the sketch
+- [ ] Wait for runtime errors to appear (every 60 frames)
+- [ ] Click to trigger additional error

 ### 8. Configuration